ArchiveTeam/NewsGrabber/README.md

 THIS IS STILL IN BETA

 An Archive Team project to save every news article from every newswebsite.
 The dashboard of this grab can be viewed here: http://newsgrabber.harrycross.me:29000.
+The channel for NewsGrabber is #newsgrabber at irc.efnet.org.

 How does this work?
 -------------------